apache/calcite/avatica/site/_docs/howto.md

 {% highlight text %}
 To: dev@calcite.apache.org
-Subject: [VOTE] Release apache-calcite-X.Y.Z (release candidate N)
+Subject: [VOTE] Release apache-calcite-avatica-X.Y.Z (release candidate N)

 Hi all,

-I have created a build for Apache Calcite X.Y.Z, release candidate N.
+I have created a build for Apache Calcite Avatica X.Y.Z, release candidate N.

 Thanks to everyone who has contributed to this release.
 <Further details about release.> You can read the release notes here: